DianeLooney/gggv/README.md

 * OSX: builds are similar to the Linux builds, but exact steps are not given.

 * Windows: Binaries are available through CircleCI as a build artifact.
+View build artifacts by appending `#artifacts/containers/0` to the CircleCI link of a `win-build` job.
 It is left to the user to install the various ffmpeg dlls.
 If you wish to build from source, follow along with the `win-build` entry in `.circleci/config.yml`.